ncullen93/pyBN/Readme.md

 I am a graduate student in the Di2Ag laboratory at Dartmouth College, and would love to collaborate on this project with anyone who has an interest in graphical models -- the class structure and syntax is easy to pick up!
 Shoot me an email at ncullen.th@dartmouth.edu

+<h2>Usage</h2>
+Getting up-and-running with this package is simple:

+1. Click "Download ZIP" button towards the upper right corner of the page.
+2. Unpack the ZIP file wherever you want on your local machine.
+You should now have a folder called "pyBN-master"
+3. In your python terminal, change directories to be IN pyBN-master.
+Typing "ls" should show you "data", "examples" and "pyBN" folders.
+Stay in the "pyBN-master" directory for now!
+4. In your python terminal, simply type "from pyBN import *".
+This will load all of the module's functions, classes, etc.
+5. You are now free to use the package!
+Perhaps you want to start by creating a BayesNet object using "bn = BayesNet()" and so on.

 <h2>Current features:</h2>

 <h3>Reading BNs:</h3>